salemango/salemango/README.md

 ## Hi there 👋

+# About Me

+## My Interests
+Hi!
+My name is Salem and I'm studying web design and programming.
+I also love creating art and stories; my favorite projects involve blending those passions with my work.
+Welcome to my profile!

+## Fun facts!
+    - **Languages I know well:** HTML, CSS
+    - **Languages I'm learning:** JavaScript, C++

+## Websites I Recommend
+    - [Coolors](https://coolors.co/) - A fun and intuitive color palette generator that I enjoy using not only for web design projects, but more traditional art pieces as well.
+    - [Unsplash](https://unsplash.com/) - An expansive free stock photo repository with almost anything you could ever ask for.

 <!--
 **salemango/salemango** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.